reframejs/reframe/helpers/wildcard-api/readme.md

 endpoints.client3_getTodos = () => db.query('SELECT id, text, created_at, completed_at FROM todos');
 ~~~

-In that case having a more generic API could be better suited.
+Having a more generic API can be better suited.
 We can alleviate the tailored approach and create a generic endpoint:

 ~~~js